Kioubit/FlapAlerted/README.md

 ### Basic Usage
 ```
-Usage:
 -asn uint
     Your ASN number
 -bgpListenAddress string
     Address to listen on for incoming BGP connections (default ":1790")
 -debug
     Enable debug mode (produces a lot of output)
 -disableAddPath
     Disable BGP AddPath support.
 (Setting must be replicated in BGP daemon)
 -expiryRouteChangeCounter uint
     Minimum change per minute threshold to keep detected flaps.
-Defaults to the same value as routeChangeCounter.
+Defaults to the same value as 'routeChangeCounter'.
 -importLimitThousands uint
-        Maximum number of allowed routes per session (default 10000)
+    Maximum number of allowed routes per session in thousands (default 10000)
 -noPathInfo
     Disable keeping path information
 -overThresholdTarget uint
-        Number of consecutive intervals with rate at or above the routeChangeCounter to trigger an event (default 10)
+    Number of consecutive minutes with route change rate at or above the 'routeChangeCounter' to trigger an event (default 10)
 -routeChangeCounter uint
-        Number of times a route path needs to change within a minute to list a prefix.
+    Minimum change per minute threshold to detect a flap.
 Use '0' to show all route changes. (default 600)
 -routerID string
-        BGP Router ID for this program (default "0.0.0.51")
+    BGP router ID for this program (default "0.0.0.51")
 -underThresholdTarget uint
-        Number of consecutive intervals with rate below expiryRouteChangeCounter to remove an event (default 15)
+    Number of consecutive minutes with route change rate below 'expiryRouteChangeCounter' to remove an event (default 15)
 ```
 #### Using environment variables
 Environment variables can configure options by prefixing `FA_` to any command-line flag name (optionally in uppercase).
 For example, set the ASN number with `FA_ASN=<asn>` or the router ID using `FA_routerID=<router id>`.